Consensys/doc.teku/docs/HowTo/Get-Started/Run-Teku.md

     By default, Teku connects to `mainnet`.
 Use the [`--network`](../../Reference/CLI/CLI-Syntax.md#network) command line option to specify an alternate network.

+    If the genesis state of a network is not yet known, then include the [`--eth1-endpoint`](../../Reference/CLI/CLI-Syntax.md#eth1-endpoint) command line
+    option.

 ## Start the clients in a single process